adamearle/Krita-Right-Click-Animation/README.md

 # Krita-Right-Click-Animation
-Krita right click animation menu for full screen animation and sketching
+Krita right click animation menu for full-screen animation and sketching & Docker buttons that the user can set to float commonly used windows

 ![krita_5JVBy7TTbz](https://github.com/adamearle/Krita-Right-Click-Animation/assets/16330340/4089cecf-9211-4a54-ac2a-cd947851d271)